spine-tools/SpineOpt.jl/docs/src/advanced_concepts/multi-year.md

 ## Economic representation

 ### Economic parameters
 It can be tricky to put the correct cost parameters into the model since factors like discounting and end-of-lifetime effects have to be taken into account.
 For that purpose, SpineOpt has incorporated some dedicated parameters for economic representation.
-Set the parameter `multiyear_economic_discounting` with a corresponding valid value will activate these paramters.
+Set the parameter [multiyear\_economic\_discounting](@ref) with a corresponding valid value will activate these parameters.

 **Discounted annuities**